 - Email address for affirmation.

-Do I need to take a PCR COVID-19 Test before traveling to Brazil?
+Do I need to take a PCR test before traveling to Brazil?

 Do I have to quarantine when I get to Brazil?

 Quarantine requirements: There are no quarantine requirements.

 What are the steps to apply for a Brazil Visa?
 Is it necessary for me to take vaccination shots?

 - Fill the digital application form.

 - Complete the payment using a credit card or PayPal.